Ramesh Upreti

 Ramesh Upreti (रमेश उप्रेती) is a Nepalese actor known for his work in Nepali cinema.
 He made his debut through film Karodpati in 1997.
 He was one of the prominent actors of the late 1990s and the early 2000s.
-He eventually relocated to the United States, took a significant break from his acting career; and made his come back to the industry with Bracelet (2016) and Aishwarya (2017).
+He eventually relocated to the United States, took a significant break from his acting career; he returned to the industry with Bracelet (2016) and Aishwarya (2017).

+Early life

+Ramesh Upreti was born on 14 March 1975 in Kavrepalanchok, Nepal.
+Growing up in a traditional Nepalese family, he developed an interest in the performing arts during his adolescence.
+He eventually relocated from his home district to Kathmandu to pursue higher education and explore career avenues within the regional entertainment sector.
+Before securing his breakthrough cinematic debut in the 1997 commercial blockbuster film Karodpati, Upreti spent his early youth building professional connections and training in local acting circles, which positioned him to become one of the most prominent romantic and commercial lead actors of the late 1990s and early 2000s Kollywood era.